Nenad Konstantinović: Social Democratic Party

-After falling from power, the DS became divided into rival wings led by Boris Tadić and Dragan Đilas.
-Tadić left the DS in early 2014 to form a breakaway group initially called the New Democratic Party (Nova demokratska stranka, NDS), which contested the 2014 Serbian parliamentary election in a fusion with the Greens of Serbia (Zeleni Srbije, ZS) and in alliance with other parties.
+After losing power, the DS became divided into rival wings led by Boris Tadić and Dragan Đilas.
+Tadić left the DS in early 2014 to form a breakaway group initially called the New Democratic Party (NDS), which contested the 2014 Serbian parliamentary election in a fusion with the Greens of Serbia (ZS) and in alliance with other parties.
 Konstantinović sided with Tadić and joined the NDS, appearing in the twenty-eighth position on its list.
 The list won eighteen mandates, and he was not re-elected to the assembly.
 He also received the largely honorary 105th position (out of 110) on the NDS's list in the 2014 Belgrade city assembly election.
 Election from this position was a mathematical impossibility, and the list did not cross the electoral threshold in any event.
-Later in the year, the NDS renamed itself as the Social Democratic Party (Socijaldemokratska stranka, SDS).
+Later in the year, the NDS renamed itself as the Social Democratic Party (SDS).

-The SDS contested the 2016 Serbian parliamentary election in a coalition with the Liberal Democratic Party (Liberalno demokratska partija, LDP) and the League of Social Democrats of Vojvodina (Liga socijaldemokrata Vojvodine, LSV).
-Konstantinović received the tenth position on the coalition's list and was returned to the assembly when it won thirteen seats.
+The SDS contested the 2016 Serbian parliamentary election in a coalition with the Liberal Democratic Party (LDP) and the League of Social Democrats of Vojvodina (LSV).
+Konstantinović received the tenth position on the coalition's list and was re-elected to the assembly when it won thirteen seats.
 The SNS and its allies won a majority victory in the election, and the SDS served in opposition.
-There were four SDS members in the 2016–20 parliament, and the party formed an assembly group with People's Movement of Serbia (Narodni pokret Srbije, NPS) leader Miroslav Aleksić, who had been elected with the SDS's endorsement.
-Konstantinović was deputy chair of the committee on administrative, budgetary, mandate, and immunity issues; a member of the committee on spatial planning, transport, infrastructure, and telecommunications; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; and a member of the parliamentary friendship groups for Croatia, Germany, Italy, North Macedonia, Qatar, the United Kingdom, and the United States.
+In his fourth assembly term, Konstantinović was deputy chair of the administrative committee, a member of the spatial planning committee, a deputy member of the economy committee, and a member of the parliamentary friendship groups with Croatia, Germany, Italy, North Macedonia, Qatar, the United Kingdom, and the United States.

 The SDS and the DS fielded a combined list in Savski Venac in the 2016 Serbian local elections.
 Konstantinović appeared in the lead position on the list and was re-elected when it won nine mandates.
-He did not seek re-election in 2020.
+He did not seek re-election at the local level in 2020.